IoannisTselekoglou/iris_torch/README.md

 ## Introduction

-Welcome to Iriis Torch, a project using PyTorch for iris flower classification.
+Welcome to Iriis Torch, a project using PyTorch for iris species classification.
 This project includes a dataset, a model for iris flower classification and a Jupyter notebook for analysis and visualization.

 ## Data set